-AXUG Summit 2016 wrapped up last week, after a week of education and networking for more than 2,000 AX users.
+AXUG Summit wrapped up after a week of education and networking for more than 2,000 AX users.
 With the Keynote announcing the release of Microsoft Dynamics 365, there was a lot of buzz around digital transformation and the future of supply chains in the Cloud.
-Our team spoke with many companies looking to go digital with their warehouse operations as they considered their future with AX.
-But one of the hottest topics at our Booth throughout the week was regarding a specific component of that plan: which device would they need to achieve their vision?
+We spoke with many companies looking to go digital with their warehouse operations, but one of the hottest topics throughout the week was regarding a specific component of that plan: which device would they need to achieve their vision?

 As you look to automate your operations in the Cloud, selecting the right device may be more important than you think.
 As we spoke with hundreds of AX users last week, many companies are looking to rely on consumer devices (their worker’s iPhone) to provide mobility and automation in their warehouses.
 But are consumer devices the right fit for these industries, which often times can be rugged environments?